Haruka Nakamura: 2025

 In March, Nakamura competed at the Baku World Cup, performing on uneven bars and balance beam.
 She qualified for both event finals, finishing seventh on uneven bars and winning the gold medal on beam.
 The following month, she competed at the All-Japan Championships, placing fifth in the all-around and third on balance beam.
 At the NHK Trophy in May, Nakamura finished in fourth place in the all-around and won the gold medal on uneven bars.

 Nakamura represented Japan at the 2025 Asian Gymnastics Championships, alongside teammates Saki Kawakami, Rina Kishi, and Aiko Sugihara.
 They won the silver medal as a team.
 Individually, Nakamura won the silver medal in the all-around, the silver medal on uneven bars, and the bronze medal on floor exercise.
 She also qualified for the balance beam final and secured a fourth place finish.

 In October, Nakamura competed at the 2025 World Gymnastics Championships.
 During qualifications, she competed only on uneven bars, finishing fifteenth overall.

+2026

+Nakamura competed at the 2026 American Cup where she helped Japan win bronze.
+At the NHK Trophy she finished fourteenth in the all-around.
+Despite this low finish, she was named to the team to represent Japan at the 2026 World Championships based on her team contribution score.